achoudh6/achoudh6.github.io/resume_v2.md

 <!---No Title-->

-### Hi, if you stumbled to this section of my website looking for a professional resume, here it is a file (insert link) What you see below is a more informal illustration of my experiences and derived lessons.
+### Hi, if you stumbled to this section of my website looking for a professional resume, here it is a file (insert link) What you see below is a more informal illustration of my experiences and derived learnings.
 Thanks!

 ## Currently